 How is complex regional pain syndrome (CRPS) treated?

-- Sympathetic nerve blocks: These blocks, which are done in a variety of ways, can provide significant pain relief for some people.
-One kind of block involves placing an anesthetic next to the spine to directly block the sympathetic nerves.
+- Sympathetic nerve blocks: These blocks can provide significant pain relief for some people.
+One kind of block involves injecting an anesthetic next to the spine to directly block/interrupt the pain signal.